rahulmurali26/bike_app_project/README.md

 ## 📍 Overview

 This is an interactive web application designed to visualize real-time Dublin Bikes availability and weather data.
 The application fetches live bike station data from JCDecaux and current weather conditions from OpenWeatherMap, and displays this data on a dynamic Google Map with custom-styled markers and side-panel visualizations.
+The final updated code we will use is under bike-app-project_Eli, we can upload that to the main branch after.
+For this to run we need the "final_merged_data.csv" file

 ---